A very modern Instagram tale

-The company was founded in 2009 by Nitin Passi and began life in Manchester, but has since expanded vastly and expanded to other countries such as United States and Australia.
+Missguided is a UK-based retailer selling primarily clothing which is aimed at young female purchasers and garners much PR from influencers and social media.
+The company was founded in 2009 by Nitin Passi and began life in Manchester, but has since expanded vastly and exported to other countries such as the United States and Australia.
 The company is known to be very active on all social media channels and is fast fashion and trend led in terms of design.

 As many retailers know, it is often difficult as a fast fashion company to strike that balance between being “on trend” and not falling foul legally of copying “a look”; even if a case isn’t litigated, the threat of a claim can often cause adverse publicity.
 However, the commercial need for sales can often take priority, given how demanding consumers now are for new designs and clothing to be readily available.